marshall7m/terraform-aws-infrastructure-live-ci/README.md

 The AWS Lambda free tier includes one million free requests per month and 400,000 GB seconds of computing time per month.
 Given the use of the Lambda Functions are revolved around infrastructure changes, the total amount of invocations will likely be minimal and will probably chip away only a tiny fraction of the free tier allocation.

 ### ECS

+AWS ECS Fargate does not have a free tier.
+The cost of running the tasks will depend on the resource configurations and duration of the tasks.
+Each of tasks's CPU, memory, and storage capacity can be declare within the module and should be tuned to your needs.
+It's important to consider having a larger memory capacity for the create deploy stack task given the task is running queries on the metadb that loads the query results into memory.
+The terra run apply tasks does run an insert query but doesn't require larger resources.
+See Terraform's recommendations [here](https://www.terraform.io/enterprise/system-overview/capacity).

 ### Step Function